20akshay00/godot-wii-input/README.md

 - **Limited hardware testing.** I only have a MotionPlus Wiimote and a cheap third-party Nunchuk (no sensor bar), so I can't test how other setups behave.

 ## Permanent limitations

-Most of these are due to inherent limitations in Wiiuse.
+- **Third party accessories cannot be reliably supported.** They use all sorts of non-standard ways to initialize unfortunately.
+- **Controllers cannot be added/removed mid session.** This includes Wiimotes and their extensions.
+Wiiuse runs on the assumption that all devices of interest are paired prior to launching the application and connected only once at the start.
 Perhaps a solution can be found if one just directly uses a HID layer to communicate with the Wiimote, but that goes beyond the scope of this project.
-- **Third party accessories cannot be reliably supported.** They use all sorts of non-standard ways to initialize unfortunately.
-- **Controllers cannot be added/removed mid game.** This really is just because of how Wiiuse is written.
-Additionally, adding/removing extensions mid-game also may cause issues.
-The library runs on the assumption that all devices of interest are connected prior to launching the application.

 ## Why!?